python/devguide/development-tools/clinic.rst

 Example from :cpy-file:`Modules/_io/bufferedio.c`::

+Note that this example is a mixture using the :ref:`@critical_section <clinic-howto-critical-sections>` directive to achieve thread safety without causing deadlocks between threads

     /*[clinic input]
     @critical_section
     @getter
     _io._Buffered.closed
     [clinic start generated code]*/

-The generated glue code looks like this.
+The generated glue code looks like this.:
-Note that this example is a mixture using the ``@critical_section`` directive to achieve thread safety without causing deadlocks between threads:

 .. code-block:: c